hipe/tmx/sakin-agac-doc/407-collection-synchronization-algorithm.md

+## status of this document

+- at #history-A.1:
+introduce the "interleaving" algorithm.

+## history

+- before #history-A.1:
+this is used successfully at the collection level and within items (the "recursion" discussed below).
+- at birth:
+we are eager to explore this in some tests to see how painful the recursive approach is.

 ## brief definition of "collection"

-  - consists of nothing more than 'items'.
-  - ordered.
+  - an *ordered* list of *items* (for meanings of "item" discussed here and "ordered" throughout this document).
-  - for now, item must have a "natural key" that identifies it uniquely in the collection. (<a name='provision-3'>:provision 3</a>)
+  - for each item it must be possible to derive from it a key that identifies the item uniquely in the collection. (:"provision 1")
-  - items can be seen as a flat, ordered list of name-value pairs.
-  - the item can (but not must) have a "surface representation"
+  - not a requirement, but note that the item will typically have a "surface representation" (e.g how the item would appear in a file).
-  - an item, in turn, is defined somewhat recursively using more or less this same definition for "collection". (however: currently we do not want these formal structures to recurse more than one level deep. rather than using the same terminology, we say that items consist of name-value pairs.)
+  - in our inspiration-case application of this algorithm, it has in fact proven useful to allow this algorithm to recurse into itself once.
+    (this is the subject of a section below.)

+## "near" vs. "far"

+we used to say "local" vs. "remote", "original" vs. "new".